jwinter/jwinter.github.com/blog-builder/source/_posts/2014-10-31-code-review-jwinter-style.md

 I also try to respect the author of the pull request by doing the following (and sometimes I screw this up):

-1. Point out what they've done great!
+1. Point out what they've done well!
 Everybody forgets this one!
 Why don't you do this?!
 1. Phrase refactoring suggestions as suggestions.
 Rarely, I "very strongly" suggest a refactoring, but even in that case I try to say so in a way that respects the work that's already gone into this change.
 1. Ask before I add commits to their pull request.
 If I don't get a response quickly, I'll generally just put some sample code into my comments to show what I'm suggesting.
 1. Provide performance specifics.
 When I think the code is too slow, instead of just saying something like "This looks too slow", I'll try to provide specific numbers or offer help in profiling.